prakash4820H/Portfolio/README.md

 ## Future Enhancements

-- Add a dark/light mode toggle
-- Implement a blog section
+- Add a blog section
 - Add a skills progress bar visualization
 - Backend integration for the contact form